canonical/data-science-stack/docs/how-to/enable-intel-gpu.rst

 * :ref:`DSS is installed <install_DSS_CLI>` and :ref:`initialised <initialise_DSS>`.
 * The `kubectl` snap package is installed.
-* Your machine has an Intel GPU.
+* Your machine includes an Intel GPU.

 Verify the Intel GPU drivers are installed in your machine
 ----------------------------------------------------------